Icons and people - Muhammad Ali, Los Angeles, Calif.

 This is a new and growing selection of photography of iconic figures, as well as ordinary people going about their life in a different moment in time.
 Some of these photography are published for the very first time through Modern Art Etc. worldwide.

-In this series, we present Harry Adams' photography of iconic Americans, some of them well known throughout the world, not as African Americans, but simply, Americans, who have brought their talents, fortitude, creativity to the world.
+In this series, we present photography of iconic Americans, some of them well known throughout the world, who have brought their talents, fortitude, creativity to the world.
+They have showed the world what is possible in America.
 Some of them are heroes of all time, who have dedicated their lives to advancing equal opportunities, making a fairer, more equitable, civil society.
 Their indelible influence changed the world.

 About this photo:

 Muhammad Ali was Olympic gold medalist who began his professional career Oct 1960.
 Muhammad Ali was arguably boxing's most celebrated athlete.
 He was the first fighter to capture the heavyweight title 3 times and appeared on the Sports Illustrated Magazine 38 times.
 Muhammad Ali's star on Hollywood's walk of fame is the only star not located on a sidewalk but was installed on a wall of the Dolby Theater (formerly known as the Kodak Theater) entertainment complex.